MWRuszczycky/btx/README.md

 ### The *context*

 The *btx context* is where you work on bibliography entries.
 It consists of a list entries that is populated by extracting entry information from the *working* or *import bibliography* and depopulated by updating the *working* or *export bibliographies*.
 You can also query the contents of the *working bibliography*.
-This divides the commands:
+This divides the commands into three basic groups:
 1. *Context constructors* populate the *context* with bibliography entries.
 2. *Context operators* change, depopulate or otherwise manipulate those entries already in the *context*.
 3. *Queries* allow you to query information about the *context* and bibliographies leaving the *context* otherwise unchanged.